01 of 10

 Just as with other foams, when making faux stone walls from styrofoam beadboard sheets or recycled packaging materials, first cut and assemble the pieces for your project, according to the scale and design you need.
 When the glue (if used) has dried, mark out lines across the wall using a ruler and pencil, to set the approximate layers for the stones.
 The lines can be curved or straight but should be sized to make stones suitable to the scale you want for your project.

-Scribe the Horizontal Layer Lines For a Stone Wall Made From Styrofoam Bead Board
+Scribe the Horizontal Layer Lines

 You can use a pencil or a knife to scribe the general layer lines for your faux stone wall.
 The pencil will just pull away the styrofoam beads for rough seams between the stones, if you want a neat line for dressed stone block walls, use a craft knife to mark the lines.